 Classifier

-The five signal families
+The four signal families

 Transparency